Right to Buy Solicitors

 • (if applicable) Building Survey - you can use a Building Survey to highlight defects or improvements within the property that change the property value.

-• Completion.
-There is no exchange of contracts under the right to buy conveyancing process so as soon as the solicitor is happy from a legal stand point and you have your mortgage offer (if applicable) a completion date can be set for a Monday.
+• Completion - there is no exchange of contracts under the Right to Buy conveyancing process so as soon as the solicitor is happy from a legal standpoint and you have your mortgage offer (if applicable) a completion date can be set for a Monday.

-Are right to buy solicitors fees more expensive?
+Are Right to Buy solicitors fees more expensive?

-• Land Registry.
-A first registration of the property costs double as the solicitor is required to send a postal submission to transfer the property from the council to you.
+• Land Registry - A first registration of the property costs double as the solicitor is required to send a postal submission to transfer the property from the council to you.

-Right to Buy Discount
+Right to Buy discount price

-A right to buy mortgage is different compared to standard mortgages and you’ll need to get a bespoke mortgage product from your mortgage lender.
+A Right to Buy mortgage is different compared to standard mortgages and you’ll need to get a bespoke mortgage product from your mortgage lender.

-Some lenders will additionally require you to provide some of your own deposit funds - the upside is that your monthly repayments become cheaper.
+Some lenders will additionally require you to provide some of your deposit funds - the upside is that your monthly repayments become cheaper.

-What discount can you get
+What discount can you get on a council property?

-You can get a discount on the market value of your home when you buy it if you qualify for Right to Buy.
+You can get a discount on the market value of your home when you buy it if you qualify for the Right to Buy scheme.

 The discount is based on:

-• how long you've been a tenant with a public sector landlord
+• How long you've been a tenant with a public sector landlord.

-• the type of property you’re buying - a flat or house
+• The type of property you’re buying - a flat or house.

-• the value of your home
+• The value of your home

 If you’re buying with someone else, you count the years of whoever’s been a public sector tenant the longest.